 - 1. Open Control Panel > Power Options (this can be found under System & Security for Windows Vista onward). - 2.
-Select 'Change plan settings' for whichever plan you currently have configured (a link on the right hand side of the selected power option). - 3.
-Click 'Change advanced power settings'. - 4.
-Select 'Hard Disk' > 'Turn off hard disk after'.
+Select 'Change plan settings' for whichever plan you currently have configured (a link on the right hand side of the selected - 2.
+Select Ortange plan settings for whichever plan yea can entity have consigned to the settings for whichever plan year can entity have consigned to the settings.
+3. Click 'Change advanced power settings'.
+4. Select 'Hard Disk' > 'Turn off hard disk after'.
 Set a value of 1 hour or more.
 Having this value too low (less than a minute for example) could cause a hard disk to go into low power/suspend mode during a backup.
 This will adversely affect backup performance and the lifetime of the disk.